 Think of the brands you trust and enjoy working with.
 We’ll wait… Clothing companies, car companies, lifestyle brands, etc probably come to mind.
-Banking and financial services?
+Banking and financial technology services?
 Not so much.
 Why is that?
-We all use them everyday — there’s an implied amount of trust, provided we hand over all our hard-earned cash to them, and yet, there’s a disconnect, a distrust, even skepticism we’re all on the same team.
+We all use them every day — there’s an implied amount of trust, provided we hand over all our hard-earned cash to them, and yet, there’s a disconnect, a distrust, even skepticism we’re all on the same team.

 You Need to Rebuild

-Confusing financial lingo
+- Confusing financial lingo

-Inconsistent client experiences
+- Inconsistent client experiences

 Confusing money jargon is a great way to help prospects and potential clientele feel a disconnect from your brand from the get-go.
-If you can’t speak to your preferred market, you’re breeding an unapproachable aura, and no one wants to work with a brand they can’t identify with.
+If you can’t speak to your target market, you’re breeding an unapproachable aura, and no one wants to work with a brand they can’t identify with.

-Third is the reality that the financial world is an ever-evolving, confusing space with inconsistencies and pain points.
+The third is the reality that the financial world is an ever-evolving, confusing space with inconsistencies and pain points.
 Inconsistent advice from financial services representatives helps cement distrust when it comes to both short term and long term financial decisions – and people don’t like rolling the dice when it comes to their money.

 The Way Forward